-New developmentalism is oriented to the understanding of middle-income countries, but is also helpful for understanding pre-industrial countries, and, in certain cases (such as the Euro crisis) may inspire rich countries.
-The political economy of new developmentalism distinguishes productive capitalists, who strive for profits and expansion, from rentier capitalists and financiers, who are remunerated by capitalist rents, that is, interests, rents on real estate, dividends, and capital gains.
-This political economy has four principal characteristics: first, it views the history of mankind and the history of each country as being divided by the industrial or capitalist revolution; second, it recognizes the relatively dependent character of national bourgeoisies (which are ambiguous or 'national-dependent'), but is critical of dependency theory which incorrectly asserts that a bourgeois revolution is impossible in developing countries; third, it believes that to be successful this capitalist revolution requires the formation of a developmental class coalition associating business entrepreneurs, workers and the public bureaucracy, and identifies an opposing class coalition as the neoliberal one, formed of rentier capitalists, the financiers who manage the wealth of the rentier, and the domestic representatives of the rich countries; and, fourth, proposes that the nation invests in the construction of a capable state, which is developmental and republican, but not necessarily social.
-A capable state is defined as being endowed with political legitimacy, competent administration, and the ability to finance major investments domestically.
-A developmental state is defined as being the key instrument to economic growth, coordinating the non-competitive sector of the economy and practicing an active macroeconomic policy - particularly an exchange-rate policy.
-And it is defined as republican, in that it is strong enough to protect the public patrimony from the rent-seeking of individuals and groups, Historically, as we will see, the first forms of the developmental state are not social or progressive, but conservative; not democratic, but authoritarian.
-As I argued elsewhere, capitalism tends to become progressive only after becoming democratic.3
+New developmentalism is oriented to the understanding of middle-income countries, but is also helpful for understanding pre-industrial countries, and, in certain cases, as, for instance, the Euro crisis, may be inspiring for rich countries.
+The political economy of new developmentalism distinguishes productive capitalists, who strive for profits and expansion, from rentier capitalists and financiers, who are remunerated by capitalist rents, i.e., interests, rents on real state, dividends and capital gains.
+This political economy has four principal characteristics: first, it views the history of mankind and the history of each country as divided by the industrial or capitalist revolution; second, it recognizes the relatively dependent character of national bourgeoisies (which are ambiguous or "national-dependent"), but is critical of dependency theory which incorrectly asserts that a bourgeois revolution is impossible in developing countries; third, it believes that to be successful this capitalist revolution requires the formation of a developmental class coalition associating business entrepreneurs, workers and the public bureaucracy; and it identifies an opposing class coalition as the neoliberal one, formed of rentier capitalists, the financiers who manage the wealth of the rentier, and the domestic representatives of the rich countries; and, forth, proposes that the nation invests in the construction of a capable state, which is developmental and republican, but not necessarily social.
+A capable state is defined as being endowed with political legitimacy, competent administration, and ability to finance major investments domestically.
+A developmental state is defined as being the key instrument to economic growth, coordinating the non-competitive sector of the economy and practicing an active macroeconomic policy-particularly an exchange rate policy.
+And it is defined as republican in that it is strong enough to protect the public patrimony from the rent seeking of individuals and groups.
+Historically, as we will see, the first forms of developmental state are not social or progressive but conservative, not democratic, but authoritarian.
+As I argued elsewhere, capitalism tends to become progressive only after becoming democratic.5 develop.
+The history of each people changes dramatically when it is able to transform itself into a nation, form an autonomous nation-state and realize its industrial revolution, thus bringing to a close the capitalist revolution.
+Another key concept is the concept of developmental state and its main role in each capitalist revolution.
+After that the country will grow faster and with reasonable financial stability if it continues to follow competent developmental policies.
+Examples include the fast growing Asian countries.
+Alternatively, it will fall into recurrent balance of payment crises if it either adopts irresponsible developmental policies (usually, abusive expansionary policies), or if it submits to the neoliberal or Washington consensus policies and decides to grow with foreign savings, that is, with high current account deficits.